azadwasan/neuralnetwork/docs/easyNN/CostFunctionLinearRegression.md

 * Normalize the sum by dividing it with $2m$

 In order to implement the cost function would accept the following inputs
-* A feature matrix, where each row of the matrix will represent a feature as shown above
+* A feature matrix, where each row of the matrix will represent a feature vector as shown above
-* A measuredment vector
+* A measurement vector
 * A parameters vector containing the model parameters to compute the cost
-* Linear regression as hypothesis through the interface IRegression, as [implemented here](./LinearRegression.md).
+* Linear regression as hypothesis through the interface IRegression, as [implemented here](./LinearRegression.md). *Please read the software design section for details, as there we discuss that hypothesis will not be a required argument for evaluate(...) method.*

 ```cpp